ome/omero-documentation/contributing/scc.rst

 This command internally defines all the filter options exposed in :program:`scc merge`.

-The target branch is read from the base of the PR, the :option:`--default` option is set to ``none`` meaning no PR is merged by default and no default :option:`--exclude` option is defined.
+The target branch is read from the base of the PR, the :option:`scc merge --default` option is set to ``none`` meaning no PR is merged by default and no default :option:`scc merge --exclude` option is defined.

-The :option:`--include` filter is determined by parsing all the PR comments lines starting with ``--depends-on``.
+The :option:`scc merge --include` filter is determined by parsing all the PR comments lines starting with ``--depends-on``.

 To include a PR from the same GitHub repository, use the PR number prepended by ``#``.
 For instance, to include PR 67 in the Travis build, add a comment